-The Garrett County Shale Gas Advisory Committee members will generate documents as deemed appropriate, provide review of state-wide reports and legislative initiatives and suggest policy that will allow the Garrett County Board of Commissioners to make broad based decisions.
+The Garrett County Shale Gas Advisory Group members will generate documents as deemed appropriate, provide review of state-wide reports and legislative initiatives and suggest policy that will allow the Garrett County Board of Commissioners to make broad based decisions.
 The development of shale gas in Garrett County shall be viewed in a manner of maximizing economic benefit and mitigating any negative impacts.

 The drilling process begins with pad site construction, which typically lasts approximately one to four weeks, depending on the location.
 Next, the set up of the rig and the drilling of the well will take approximately three to four weeks per well.
 During this time, operations usually run continuously 24 hours a day, seven days a week.
 Multiple wells are sometimes drilled from a single padsite.
 Although the rig is the most visible part of drilling operations, it is temporary and will be removed once drilling is completed.
 Once the layer of rock that holds the natural gas is reached, the well will be completed and prepped for production.